spiral/docs/console/configuration.md

 ];
 ```

-You can modify some of this values during application bootload via `Spiral\Bootloader\ConsoleBootloader`.
+You can modify some of these values during application bootload via `Spiral\Bootloader\ConsoleBootloader`.
 To register new
 user command:

 ```php